carmelo0x63/OllamaGUI/README.md

 ```

 **WARNING**: the next step is likely to require a long time, depending on your network speed.
+Users can pick and choose any models, this example is run with `llama3`:
 ```
 root@0a438b17cc3b:/# ollama pull llama3
 ```

+Some commands to verify and display what we just did:
 ```
 root@0a438b17cc3b:/# ollama list
 NAME         	ID          	SIZE  	MODIFIED